uboslinux/ubos-docs/sphinx/releases/beta17/release-notes/index.rst

 * If upgrading, if some packages are installed, they need to be uninstalled first:
   ``sudo pacman -R smespath botocore amazons3``

+* Upgrading, or restoring from backup, of a Shaarli installation produces an error.
+To restore the data, manually copy `datastore.php` from the backup into the Shaarli installation.